 Visit the National Wildlife Federation (NWF) site to learn more about creating a Certified Wildlife Habitat.
 There is a small application fee that will help the NWF in their efforts to protect wildlife and habitats.
 You will receive a certificate and have an opportunity to buy a sign or plaque to display in your habitat.

-You can attract a greater number and variety of birds by offering a consistent, reliable supplemental food source in the form of a bird feeder filled with a quality seed blend.
-Creating a bird feeding station with a variety of foods and various bird feeders will bring you many hours of bird watching to enjoy.
+Include native plants in your yard to provide song birds with natural food sources.
+You also can attract a greater number and variety of birds by offering a consistent, reliable supplemental food source in the form of a bird feeder filled with a quality seed blend.
+Creating a bird feeding station with a variety of foods and various bird feeders will bring you many hours of bird watching enjoyment.
 Learn more about the variety of bird food available at WBU, click here.

 Birds need protective cover for times of rest, social interaction and as a retreat from foul weather and predators.
 Landscaping for the ideal wildlife habitat should use native plants ranging in size and density.

 4. A Place to Raise Young

 The same native plants that provide food and shelter can provide safe areas for many species of wildlife to mate, build nests and raise their families.
 But, with the increased loss of natural habitat, many cavity-nesting birds are having trouble finding homes.
 By providing bird houses, you will encourage birds to raise their young in your yard.